bearcove/loona/README.md

 An experimental, HTTP/1.1 and HTTP/2 implementation in Rust on top of [tokio-uring](https://github.com/tokio-rs/tokio-uring).

-Nothing in this repo is final yet, look around, but do not use.
+Nothing in this repo is final yet, look around, but please do not use.

 ## License